tedhchen/ESS-HumanDimensions/conduct.md

 - Show courtesy and respect towards other community members

 ## Unacceptable Behavior
-Examples of unacceptable behavior by all course participants on all course platforms (i.e. physical or online classroom, course slack, and all other course-related communications):
+Examples of unacceptable behavior by all course participants on all course platforms (i.e. classroom and all course-related communications):
 - Written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
 - Causing someone to fear for their safety, such as through stalking, following, or intimidation
 - Violent threats or language directed against another person